Heritage Financial Corporation (HFWA) Bundle

 Heritage Financial Corporation's Leadership

-- Donald V. Rhodes: Executive Vice President and Chief Financial Officer (CFO).
+- Donald J. Hinson, CPA: Serves as Executive Vice President and Chief Financial Officer (CFO), managing the company's financials and capital structure.

-- Brian L. Vance: Chairman of the Board of Directors.
+- Brian L. Vance: Acts as the Independent Chairman of the Board, providing oversight and governance.

 Heritage Financial Corporation (HFWA) Mission and Values